reruo321/Java_Practice/Chapter-03/README.md

                        └ Array Type

     3. null Type
-Let us check the primitive type here, and then others on Chapter 4 and Chapter 7.
+Let us check the primitive type here, and the others later on Chapter 4 and Chapter 7.
 #### Primitive Type
 Primitive type is predefined by the language and is named by a reserved keyword.
 As the Java programming language is statically-typed, all variables must first be declared before they can be used.
 The field variables will be assigned to a default value by the compiler, depending on their data types.
 However, local one must be initialized (assign it a value) before use, or it will cause the error.
 It is good to get into the routine of assigning value to the declared variables to avoid the trouble.
 ##### Integral Type